Tunisia. What a fascinating country it is.

 And then there’s Hammed, the taxi driver that took me to the airport this evening.
-He was delighted to put on a music video on his dashboard video player and play the likes of Dizzee Rascal and Michael jackson and ‘dance’ with his hands (yes I know, luckily the traffic was slow moving as it wound have been very nerve-wracking).
+He was delighted to put on a music video on his dashboard video player and play the likes of Dizzee Rascal and Michael Jackson and ‘dance’ with his hands (yes I know, luckily the traffic was slow-moving as it would have been very nerve-wracking).
 A fairly surreal experience but strangely enjoyable nonetheless.

 I hadn’t brought any wet weather gear with me.
 I had packed two coats as it was cold leaving the UK and it was going to be cold on my return.

 The morning was spent catching up on emails and some reading hoping that the weather would clear up enough that I could get out and do a bit more research.

 As it happened the clouds blew away and I could risk getting out without getting drowned.
 As you’ll see in the accompanying photos and videos, parts of the city of Tunis have themselves become drowned